sgaliamov/il-lighten-comparer/readme.md

 - [ ] Ignored properties
 - [ ] Support internal classes to compare
 - [ ] use short versions of opt codes when possible
+- [ ] use call instead callvirt when possible
 - [ ] reuse local variables for same types
 - [ ] test class with more than 256 properties